gautamlohar/mini_payment_gateway/README.md

 ## Features
 - **POST /charge**: Accepts payment details, evaluates fraud risk, and returns a risk summary from an LLM.
+- **GET /transactions**: Returns a list of all in-memory transactions processed by the system.
 - **LLM Support**: Uses Gemini by default, falls back to OpenAI if Gemini fails.
 - **Modular Structure**: Clean separation of app, routes, controllers, and services.
 - **Unit & Integration Tests**: Jest and Supertest for robust testing.